“I am not a black artist, I am an artist”— Jean-Michel Basquiat

 Black artists or just artists have been unrecognized and undervalued for years — if not for decades or centuries.

-Just like the famous female painters they have been swept under the radar for far too long…
+Just like the Women painters, they have been swept under the radar for far too long…

 This blog is not just about introducing famous black painters to the world.